 Over 30 classic sets were also made available on Monday 21st June, with highlights from Live At Worthy Farm performances joining over the weekend.

 Glastonbury 2021 line-up: Who's performing?

 Live At Worthy Farm assembled a killer line-up which should have no trouble recreating the excitement of a typical Glastonbury Festival, with Coldplay getting top billing on the limited edition poster.

 Music fans can also expect to see exclusive performances from the likes of Blur frontman Damon Albarn, rock groups HAIM, IDLES and Wolf Alice, as well as Jorja Smith, Kano and Michael Kiwanuka.

-There will also be special guests throughout, although these are being kept secret for the time being, while superstar DJ Honey Dijon will also feature.
+There will also be special guests throughout, while superstar DJ Honey Dijon will also feature.

 When is the next Glastonbury festival?

-Much to the disappointment of fans, Glastonbury was cancelled in 2020 due to the coronavirus pandemic and the decision was made to postpone the event again this year as the virus continues to spread.
+Glastonbury was cancelled in 2020 due to the coronavirus pandemic and the decision was made to postpone the event again this year as the battle against the virus continues.